http4s/http4s/docs/docs/json.md

 import org.http4s.implicits._
 ```

 Note: Under some setup options (we saw this in Scala 3.1.2 but not in 3.1.0), running `import io.circe._` might give you an error of `-- [E008] Not Found Error: value circe is not a member of io`.
-This means that `io` is set from some other package, and you can run `import _root_.io.circe._`.
+This means that `io` is set from some other package.
+In that case, you should run `import _root_.io.circe._`, analogously for the other `circe` imports.

 Then the actual code: